Kiran Bedi-Narayanasamy stand-off: SC issues notice to Puducherry CM

 In April 2017, the Lieutenant Governor had landed in a major controversy when she said that the free rice distribution would be conditional to the certification of the village being open defecation free.
 However, she took back the order within days as it drew flak from the legislators.

-Later, her nomination of MLAs to the Puducherry Assembly, 2 of whom were part of the Bharatiya Janata Party (BJP), had also triggered a row.Instructing the government officials and employees to be punctual, Kiran Bedi has formed a Whatsapp group and ordered them to update their work details.
+Later, her nomination of MLAs to the Puducherry Assembly, two of whom were part of the Bharatiya Janata Party (BJP), had also triggered a row.Instructing the government officials and employees to be punctual, Kiran Bedi has formed a Whatsapp group and ordered them to update their work details.

 In one such moment, an official had filed wrong information in the group and Kiran Bedi had suspended him without informing the Chief Secretary.

 The issue has provoked tension among ministers and legislators.
 Following this, meetings were held by the authorities without informing the members of the Assembly.
 Municipal Commissioner R Chandrasekaran, who considered this as a breach of rights, showed his support to Kiran Bedi.
-He was then replaced by an order of the Chief Secretary.
+He was then replaced by an order of the chief secretary.

 In addition to this, Narayanasamy has instructed not to implement any official orders from the deputy governor without his approval.

-Following this Kiran Bedi, started to strongly criticize the authorities in the social networking sites.
+Following this Kiran Bedi, started to criticize the authorities strongly in the social networking sites.